 Seattle Public Utilities provides high quality solid waste services that promote public health and safety, quality of life, and environmental stewardship.
-SPU manages collection and processing of recycling, food and yard waste, and residential and commercial garbage.
-In 2020, Seattle's solid waste system handled more than 700,000 tons (1.4 billion pounds) of recycling, composting, and garbage created by the City's residents and workers.
-Construction and demolition projects in Seattle generated another 560,000 tons (1.12 billion pounds) of solid waste.
+In 2020, Seattle's solid waste system handled more than 700,000 tons (1.4 billion pounds) of recycling, composting, and garbage created by the City's residents, workers, and visitors.
+Construction and demolition projects in Seattle generated another 560,000 tons (1.12 billion pounds) of solid waste.1

-SPU contracts with private companies who collect recyclables, compostable materials, and from residential and nonresidential customers.
+SPU manages contracts with private companies who collect recyclables, compostable materials, and garbage from residential and nonresidential customers.
 Recycling and composting materials are taken to processing facilities.
 The contractors deliver garbage to SPU's transfer stations where, along with waste from self-haulers and small contractors, it is compacted and put in sealed shipping containers, which are then transported by rail to a privately-owned regional landfill in eastern Oregon for final disposal.